 If you want to camp in Yosemite but don’t want to face the crowds in the Valley, head an hour and a half up Tioga Pass Road to Tuolumne Meadows.
 It’s one of the rare car-accessible campgrounds in the High Sierras.
 Located at 8,600 feet, the campground is only open during the summer months because of the snow.
 Half of the 304 campsites are reservable online.
 Half are reserved for walk-ups.
 During the peak weekends in July and August, there can be a line in the morning.
 Early or late in the season, though, it can be pretty easy to find a spot.

-There are spaces for RVs and trailers up to 35 feet.
-There are no hookups, but there is a dumping station along the road.
+There are spaces for RVs and trailers up to 35 feet, with a dumping station but no hookups.
 There are six wheelchair-accessible sites reserved for those with disabilities.
 Each site has a fire ring, picnic table, and food locker.
 Restrooms have drinking water and flushing toilets, but there are no showers.

 The campground is a popular stopping point for thru-hikers on the Pacific Crest Trail and the John Muir Trail.
 There are hike-in campsites for those with a backcountry permit.
 There are also some group and equestrian campsites available.